Estimated reading time 4:00 minutes

 A press release issued yesterday (20th April 2020) indicates these convertible loans will transition into equity during the business’ next qualifying funding round, or once the end of the loan has been reached and full repayment is still outstanding.

-The £750 millions of targeted support for the most R&D intensive entrepreneurial businesses will be available through Innovate UK’s grants and loans scheme.
+The £750 million of targeted support for the most R&D intensive entrepreneurial businesses will be available through Innovate UK’s grants and loans scheme.

 Eligibility criteria: How can businesses receive support?